retro16/acsi2stm/doc/standard_configurations.md

 This document lists a few recommended configurations, depending on your hardware software and what you want out of it.

+These templates are provided as starting points, it's possible to do things differently to match your specific needs.

 The "normal" ST
 ---------------